 The pre-trial stage is not compulsory.
 It may take place if requested by the defendant, as regards facts based upon which the Public Prosecutor submitted a bill of indictment.

-In the trial stage, all evidence gathered by the Public Prosecutor’s Office and all evidence gathered by the defendants is brought to the first-instance court to be discussed and analysed.
+At the trial stage, all evidence gathered by the Public Prosecutor’s Office and all evidence gathered by the defendants is brought to the first-instance court to be discussed and analysed.
 This stage ends with the court issuing a decision, which is, in principle, appealable (see 7.7 Appeals Against Criminal Tax Decisions).

-The Criminal Courts are the competent courts to decide on tax criminal offences.
+The criminal courts are the competent courts to decide on criminal tax offences.

 Portuguese law does not allow a defendant to enter a plea bargain.
 Normally, plea bargains represent agreements between defendants and the Public Prosecutor’s office whereby the defendant agrees to plead guilty and pays the tax assessed plus interest and penalties in exchange for a reduced sentence and avoiding trial.